Evaluation Guide

 In trace mode, you can configure actual output traces explicitly via actualConversation.

 If both conversation and actualConversation are provided in trace mode, they must be aligned by turn, and each turn in actualConversation should include userContent.
-If only actualConversation is provided and conversation is omitted, it means no static expected outputs are provided; if the case enables expectedRunnerEnabled and an ExpectedRunner is injected, expected outputs will be generated during evaluation.
+If only actualConversation is provided and conversation is omitted, it means no static expected outputs are provided.
+If the case enables expectedRunnerEnabled and an ExpectedRunner is injected, the standard evaluation flow will pre-generate expected outputs during inference.

 EvalSet Manager